27 Oct How to Create A Content Marketing Strategy in 2023

 Even though I compressed these in my own Six Markets model, don’t get me wrong.
 Your ‘Influencers’ and ‘Referral markets’ are key.
-An analogy is the infantry to the SAS.
-The infantry are on-the-ground soldiers who seek out the enemy on foot to kill and capture them.
-The SAS (Commandos) are also on foot, but they will seek to do maximum disastrous impact with greatest efficiency.
-Instead of picking off individual soldiers in a firefight, they’ll ambush and blow-up the truck that is providing food, water and munitions to those soldiers.
+An analogy is infantry to the SAS.
+The infantry is on-the-ground soldiers who seek out the enemy on foot to kill and capture them.
+The SAS (Commandos) are also on foot, but they will seek to do maximum disastrous impact with the greatest efficiency.
+Instead of picking off individual soldiers in a firefight, they’ll ambush and blow up the truck that is providing food, water, and munitions to those soldiers.

 Your influencers are the early adopters of your technology or the key groups that your market listens to.
 If you want to convince GPs to do something, convince the right person at the AMA.
-If you want to sell millions of custom-designed jewellery, get Cate Blanchette to wear some.
+If you want to sell millions of custom-designed jewellery, get Cate Blanchett o wear some.
 This way we don’t need to convince one million, just one.

 5. Use a Simple Calendar or Template